The Doctorate of Business Administration (DBA) program at Concordia University will prepare you as a leader to make data-informed decisions.

 The program could take you longer, depending on how aggressive you are with your research topic.
 You’ll actually take research courses as a part of the core curriculum.
-These classes are built to help you write your literature review and methodology section of your dissertation.
-At Concordia, you get to research your topic while taking classes as opposed to waiting until you’re at the end of your coursework.
+These classes are built to help you write your dissertation’s literature review and methodology section.
+At Concordia, you get to research your topic while taking courses as opposed to waiting until you’re at the end of your coursework.
 You’ll work with us to build up your faculty review committee for your dissertation along the way.

 How much does the DBA program cost?

 This program is $838 per credit hour, and it’s 60 total credits.
-If you plan to use FAFSA, remember that you can use these funds to help cover room and board as well as travel expenses during your residency.
+If you plan to use FAFSA, remember that you can use these funds to help cover room and board and travel expenses during your residency.